How to sell digital products with Stripe

 Persuasion through customization and control

-With Checkout Page, you get to control:
+You get to control:

 • Page layout and structure